PSAM-5020-2025S-A/.github/syllabus.md

 - Data Science and Analytics with Python (DSAP) by Jesús Rogel-Salazar
 - Deep Learning with PyTorch (DLPT) by Thomas Viehmann, Eli Stevens, Luca Pietro Giovanni Antiga

+A good Python reference is:
+- [Think Python](https://allendowney.github.io/ThinkPython/) (TP) by Allen B. Downey

 Additional material covered in the course can be found in these books:

 - Machine Learning for Audio, Image and Video Analysis (MLAIVA) by Francesco Camastra, Alessandro Vinciarelli
 - Deep Learning for Vision Systems (DLVS) by Mohamed Elgendy
-- Hands-On Image Processing with Python (HOIPP) by Sandipan Dey
+- [Think Stats](https://allendowney.github.io/ThinkStats/) (TS) by Allen B. Downey
 - [Deep Learning](https://www.deeplearningbook.org/) (DL) by Ian Goodfellow, Yoshua Bengio, Aaron Courville
 - [Dive into Deep Learning](https://d2l.ai/) (D2L) by Aston Zhang, Zachary C. Lipton, Mu Li, Alexander J. Smola

-These are available digitally from the library.
+These are available freely online or digitally from our library through Canvas.

 Additional reading materials will be distributed throughout the semester.